wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 id: ""
 ---
 ---
 This guide helps to create a war file for deploying the project in your local machine or a web server like Apache Tomcat.
-It also provides required information to host static content and web applications seperately.
+It also provides the required information to host static content and web applications separately.

 ## System prerequisites